 Receiving the outcome of your application

-Sometimes we may send offers to some of the applicants a bit earlier than to others, due to applicants that are qualified when they apply and have high grade point average that we can see will meet the grade requirement.
+Sometimes we may send offers to some of the applicants earlier than to others, due to applicants that are qualified when they apply and have a high grade point average that we can see will meet the grade requirement.
 There may also be a difference to the different programmes, when the points to be offered a study place will vary.

 But, if you accept the waiting list place and receive an offer before 25 July, you will lose the study place you first accepted.

 If you receive an offer from 25 July and later, you can choose to keep the first study place you accepted, or choose to accept the new study place.